 Top Considerations while Implementing Blockchain

-If you are seeing technology making a difference in the startup ecosystem, you might have seen a lot of hype around Blockchain.
-Innovative characteristics of Blockchain- decentralization, immutability, transparency, and automation- can be applied to various industry verticals, thereby creating a multitude of use cases.
+If you are seeing the technology making a difference in the startup ecosystem, you might have seen a lot of hype around Blockchain.
+Innovative characteristics of Blockchain platform like decentralization, immutability, transparency, and automation are useful for various industry verticals.
+This will inspire the creation of a multitude of use cases.

 Blockchain technology is still in its nascent phase and, while cryptocurrency platforms like Bitcoin and Ethereum have been in use since long, its adoption into the mainstream software industry has been limited.
-Having worked on Blockchain implementation for startups from various domains, I have tried to list down the top seven considerations while implementing a Blockchain in a product.
+Having worked on Blockchain platform implementation for startups from various domains, I have tried to list down the top seven considerations that should back the implementation of the Blockchain in a product.

 Some general guidelines-

 Another important decision is the scope/access of the Blockchain itself, ranging between open & permissionless system to a private & controlled one.
-Public Blockchains are useful, wherein the users are to be kept anonymous and treated equally.
+Public Blockchain platforms are useful where the users are anonymous and equally.
 Public chains require a community around them to ensure that no one person has the authority to change rules.
 They need to be community-driven, and a single user cannot change the rules of the entire network.
-However, a large number of nodes may limit the throughput of the transactions, and some incentivization is required to carry out effective processing.
+However, a large number of nodes may limit the throughput of the transactions.
+It is better to have some incentivization to carry out effective processing.

 An example of a public permissionless chain is Libra, a global payment system by Facebook, which can be used by anyone for value exchange.
 On the other hand, an Insurance claim processing platform is a good use case to exemplify private permissioned Blockchain.
-This categorization must be thought in the initial stages itself, as both the categories require different kinds of consensus and identity management solutions.
+It is essential to come up with this categorization at the initial stages itself.
+This is because both the categories require different kinds of consensus and identity management solutions.

-Tamper-resistant, resistance to double-spending attacks, and data consistency are some of the desired attributes of a secure distributed system.
-While the first two can be achieved using cryptographic principles of Blockchain technology, an appropriate consensus mechanism is required to achieve consistency across the system.
+Tamper-resistance, resistance to double-spending attacks, and data consistency are some essential attributes of a secure distributed system.
+We can achieve the first two using cryptographic principles of Blockchain technology.
+For consistency across the system, we need an appropriate consensus mechanism.

 In public-facing systems where anyone can join the network, all the nodes are trust-less with no one node having more privilege than others.
-In these scenarios, security is required against any malicious node, and a Blockchain with POW like the consensus is better suited despite the over-consumption of network resources and limitations in terms of transaction throughput.
+For such scenarios, security is important to prevent any malicious node.
+There in the Blockchain with POW is better despite the over-consumption of network resources and limitations in transaction throughput.

 In a document workflow-based application, for example, where documents are exchanged between multiple parties for approval, a system of later type can provide the required security and efficiency.

-Sometimes, data stored or transactions executed on Blockchain need protection on account of confidentiality or compliance rules, and herein privacy comes into the picture.
-For instance- in the case of financial trades and medical-records based applications, transactions may need to be hidden with data visibility for selected stakeholders.
-Even in the case of bitcoin wherein transactions are done by anonymous users, transaction trend graphs may provide insights that can reveal the user’s true identity.
+Sometimes, data stored, or transactions executed on Blockchain need protection on account of confidentiality or compliance rules, and herein privacy comes into the picture.
+For instance- in the case of financial trades and medical-records-based applications, transactions may need to be hidden with data visibility for selected stakeholders.
+Even in the case of bitcoin, transaction trend graphs may reveal the user’s identity.
 These users may want to hide the beneficiary or amounts involved in these transactions.

-Physical assets (like a land registry, physical objects, paper contracts, or fiat currency) can be represented into digital assets on the Blockchain and can benefit from decentralization.
+We can turn physical assets (land registry, paper contracts, or fiat currency) into digital assets on the Blockchain.
+Leveraging from the decentralization of these documents will then become easier.
 However, this requires an inherent trust in the system.
 We would either need a trusted third party providing this guarantee or a physical legal agreement between the parties that cannot be repudiated in the court of law.

-In the case of fiat currency based applications, this trusted third party is a bank.
-In that case, choosing a bank with good technical infrastructure is essential so that the Blockchain platform can be integrated with the bank easily.
+In the case of fiat currency-based applications, this trusted third party is a bank.
+But choosing a bank with a good technical infrastructure is essential to ensure easy Blockchain integration.

 Last but not least, we should have tools that ease out processes of development and deployment.
 A better smart contract framework means fewer bugs and more trust.
 A good container orchestration tool like Kubernetes is a must-have for upgrading the product on all the validator nodes.

 Before building a real Blockchain-based product, you got to take a close look at the considerations mentioned above that can make or break your efforts.
-Stripping away all the hype and covering all the teething problems, I believe that blockchain technology is meant to revolutionize industries in a similar fashion of Big Data or any other emerging technology.
+Barring hype and covering all the teething problems, I believe that blockchain technology is a proof of something that has the potential to revolutionize industries.
 Happy Blockchaining!